Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch reported that Mount Eliza had a median income among taxpayers of $61,130 and an average level of $105,186 in the financial year 2022.
-These figures place Mount Eliza in the top percentile nationally, compared to Melbourne's median of $54,892 and average of $73,761.
-Considering a 10.11% growth since the financial year 2022, current estimates suggest a median income of approximately $67,310 and an average of $115,820 by March 2025.
-According to the 2021 Census, Mount Eliza's household incomes rank at the 91st percentile with weekly earnings of $2,547.
-In terms of income bands, 29.2% of Mount Eliza residents earn over $4,000 per week (5,556 individuals), while in the region, the leading band is $1,500 - 2,999 at 32.8%.
-The district shows significant affluence with 42.6% earning over $3,000 weekly.
-After housing costs, residents retain 87.6% of their income, indicating strong purchasing power.
-The area's SEIFA income ranking places it in the 9th decile.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
+Mount Eliza had a median income among taxpayers of $61,130 and an average level of $105,186.
+This places it in the top percentile nationally, compared to Melbourne's median of $54,892 and average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Mount Eliza are approximately $68,563 (median) and $117,977 (average) as of September 2025.
+The 2021 Census ranked household incomes in Mount Eliza at the 91st percentile with a weekly income of $2,547.
+Income analysis shows that 29.2% of residents earn over $4,000 per week (5,558 individuals), contrasting with the region where the $1,500 - 2,999 bracket leads at 32.8%.
+Mount Eliza demonstrates affluence with 42.6% earning over $3,000 per week.
+After housing costs, residents retain 87.6% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income